-So, some 15 to 20 years later, we have enough technology to make the (now defunct) game fly again, and I decided to see how the game could be played if the previous technological restrictions of The Sentinel were lifted.
+Some 15 to 20 years later, I saw that gaming technology could make the (now defunct) game fly again, so I decided to see how the game would play if I lifted the earlier limitations of The Sentinel.
 This is the Zenith project.

-OpenGL provides acceptable 3D rendering, so we don't need to re-invent a special 3D projection; we can use a standard OpenGL camera, and program in smooth mouse-driven motion, along with a zoom feature for the player to seek out distant targets.
+I chose OpenGL because it solved many 'bare metal' problems, with acceptable 3D rendering.
+Rather than invent a special 3D projection, I used a standard OpenGL camera, and added smooth mouse-driven motion, along with a zoom feature for the player to seek out distant targets.
 This improves on the most-complained-about feature of The Sentinel: the slow movement.
-Now, we can swing the camera around for a more natural survey of the surrounding landscape, and create an in-game map by moving the camera.
+Now, I can swing the camera around for a more natural survey of the surrounding landscape, and create an in-game map by moving the camera.

-Given the available processing power, the graphics engine could cope with some more variables.
-Gone is the fixed size of the landscape: we can play in 100 x 100 landscapes, the slopes can be any height, the 'steps' can be any height, the Sentinels can rotate at any speed, and at any increments, and so on.
+Given the available processing power available, the game engine could cope with more variables.
+Gone is the fixed size of the landscape: I can play in 100 x 100 landscapes, the slopes can be any height, the 'steps' can be any height, the Sentinels can rotate at any speed, and at any increments, and so on.

 There are two keys to success: (1) Programming the game to accept lots of variations and handle them all consistently, and (2) Setting the variables to achieve the required game difficulty.

-Animation has been introduced into the game, given that we have the ability to render many full frames per second.
+I introduced animation to the game, given that I have the ability to render many full frames per second.
 The bad guys rotate slowly, and game objects deform and fade as they are absorbed or created.
 This is one benefit of making an early design decision about the game models: by creating game geometry on the fly (rather than using preset animations), game objects can respond to any number of actions simultaneously.
-This makes the game very fluid, unrestricted by simple 'preset animations' that make many games look poor, and it is far more efficient in terms of memory, development time, and managing the animations.
+This makes the game fluid, unrestricted by simple 'preset animations' that make many games look poor, and it's far more efficient in terms of memory, development time, and managing the animations.
 Again, less preset content equates to faster development.

-So by level 30 (of 100), the player should start feeling the game bite back.
-There are more Sentinels, they scan faster, and the landscape has more slopes and features.
-The gentle initiation is over, and failure is a realistic prospect if the player does not rise to the challenge.
-After every game, there is the option to go for (1) an easier game, (2) something about the same, or (3) a more difficult game.
-This is another difference when you compare the game alongside The Sentinel.
-Zenith allows you to play any level at any time, but you'll start with a small amount of energy if you lose a game, rather than carrying a 'reward' amount of energy forward as you do with a victory.
+By level 30 (of 100), the game starts to bite back.
+There are more sentinels, they scan faster, and the landscape has more slopes and features.
+The gentle initiation is over, and failure is likely if the you don't rise to the challenge.
+After every game, you can go for an easier game, something about the same, or a more difficult game.
+In constrast to The Sentinel.
+Zenith allows you to play any level at any time, but you'll start with a small amount of energy if you lose a game, rather than carrying energy forward as you would with a victory.

 I could have implemented a pass-code system to unlock levels, like the original, but I felt that this would not have improved the experience.
-This is giving some trust to the player, and I hope that the freedom offered is used appropriately, to quickly match the game difficulty to challenge the player :o)
+I hope you use that freedom well, to find the right game difficulty for you.

-In doing this, I think I've broken one of the 'safe rules' of commercial gaming, in that I've not brought the game to a conclusion - and by that, I mean that the commercial trend is not to make games last forever, but to make a player want to buy more content, more episodes, download more maps, pay for multi-player time, and so on.
+In doing this, I think I've broken one of the 'safe rules' of commercial gaming, in that I've not brought the game to a conclusion.
+The commercial trend is not to make games last forever, but to make a player want to buy more content, more episodes, download more maps, pay for multi-player time, and so on.
 Another device that I've chosen to ignore is the 'instant gratification reward': I have no pings and trills accompanying floating stars and scores that is typical of Japanese-style casual games.
 My reward to the player is the journey, rather than the end, or the patronising rewarding of small steps.